ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 >
 > [udict_delete_get_min()](/v3/documentation/smart-contracts/func/docs/stdlib/#dict_delete_get_min)

-It is necessary to interact with the `f` variable several times.
-Since the [TVM is a stack machine](/v3/documentation/tvm/tvm-overview#tvm-is-a-stack-machine), during each interaction with the `f` variable, it is necessary to pop all values to get the desired variable.
+Note that it is necessary to interact with the `f` variable several times.
+Since the [TVM is a stack machine](/v3/documentation/tvm/tvm-overview#tvm-is-a-stack-machine), during each interaction with the `f` variable it is necessary to pop all values to get the desired variable.
 The `f~touch()` operation places the f variable at the top of the stack to optimize code execution.

 ### Bitwise operations